cloudmesh-community/book/chapters/arch.md

 One of the earliest such tools is Cloudmesh.org, which is lead by von Laszewski.
 The tool was developed at a time when AWS and Nimbus, and Eucalyptus where predominant players.
-At that tiem OpenStack was just transitioned from a NASA project to a community development.
+At that time OpenStack was just transitioned from a NASA project to a community development.

 FutureGrid ws one of the earliest academic cloud offerings to explore